What Your Organization Needs to Know About Digital Accessibility in 2019

 “Under Title III of the ADA, no individual may be discriminated against on the basis of disability with regards to the full and equal enjoyment of the goods and services at any place of public accommodation.”

-The last trend is prices at online stores are falling faster than prices in physical stores.
+The last trend is pricing at online stores is falling faster than pricing in physical stores.
 Therefore, it’s economically advantageous for consumers to have access to online shopping.

 Digital Accessibility Standards and Laws